 Impact Analysis.
 At Hite, shallow soils would require blasting bedrock to bury the proposed underground water storage tank.
 This would result in localized, long-term, negligible to minor, adverse impacts to paleontology, assuming the bedrock being excavated is rich in fossils.
+At Farley Canyon, surface grading would occur; this would result in localized, long-term, negligible adverse impacts to paleontology if projects impacts fossil bearing rocks.

 Cumulative Impacts.
 Alternative B would result in localized, long-term, negligible to minor, adverse impacts to paleontology.
 Most of the cumulative impact projects have the potential to impact paleontology including road construction work associated with SH 24 and the Burr Trail / Notom Road and the petroleum exploration well.
 Roadcuts may involve bedrock excavation resulting in short- and long-term, negligible to minor, adverse impacts to paleontology.
-Overall cumulative impacts from past, present, and reasonably foreseeable future projects, in combination with alternative B, would result in long-term, negligible to minor, adverse impacts to paleontology.
+Overall cumulative impacts from past, present and reasonably foreseeable future projects, in combination with Alternative B, would result in long-term, negligible to minor, adverse impacts to paleontology.

 Conclusion.
 Alternative B would result in localized, long-term, negligible to minor, adverse impacts to paleontology.
-Overall cumulative impacts from past, present, and reasonably foreseeable future projects, in combination with alternative B, would result in long-term, negligible to minor, adverse impacts to paleontology.
+Overall cumulative impacts from past, present and reasonably foreseeable future projects, in combination with Alternative B, would result in long-term, negligible to minor, adverse impacts to paleontology.